Exeter-Diabetes/EHRBiomarkr/README.md

   clean_biomarker_units("sbp")
 ```

+&nbsp;

 ### Cardiovascular risk score functions

-Functions for calculating the following cardiovascular risk scores are included in this package, and can be used on local data (loaded into R) or data stored in MySQL:
+Functions for calculating the following cardiovascular risk scores are included in this package, and can be used on local data (loaded into R) or data stored in MySQL.
+NB: both functions will calculate scores for individuals with values (e.g. age, BMI) outside of the range for which the model is valid without warning; these individuals need to be removed prior to using the functions.
+See help files (`?calculate_qrisk2` and `?calculate_qdiabeteshf`) for further explanation of variables.

 -   QRISK2-2017